eXascaleInfolab/xmeasures/README.md

 # xmeasures - Extrinsic Clustering Measures
-Extremely fast evaluation of the extrinsic clustering measures: *various F1 measures (including F1-Score) for overlapping multi-resolution clusterings with unequal node base (and optional node base synchronization)* and standard NMI for non-overlapping clustering on a single resolution.
+Extremely fast evaluation of the extrinsic clustering measures: *various F1 measures (including F1-Score) for overlapping multi-resolution clusterings with unequal node base (and optional node base synchronization)* using various *matching policies (micro, macro and combined weighting)* and standard NMI for non-overlapping clustering on a single resolution.
 `xmeasures` evaluates F1 and NMI for collections of hundreds thousands clusters withing a dozen seconds on an ordinary laptop using a single CPU core.
 The computational time is O(N) unlike O(N*C) of the existing state of the art implementations, where N is the number of nodes in the network and C is the number of clusters.
 `xmeasures` is one of the utilities designed for the [PyCaBeM](https://github.com/eXascaleInfolab/PyCABeM) clustering benchmark to evaluate clustering of large networks.
-A paper about the implemented F1 measures (F1p is much more discriminative than the standard [Average F1-Score](https://cs.stanford.edu/people/jure/pubs/bigclam-wsdm13.pdf)), [NMI measures](www.jmlr.org/papers/volume11/vinh10a/vinh10a.pdf) and their applicability is being written now and the reference will be specified soon...
+A paper about the implemented F1 measures (F1p is much more indicative and discriminative than the standard [Average F1-Score](https://cs.stanford.edu/people/jure/pubs/bigclam-wsdm13.pdf)), [NMI measures](www.jmlr.org/papers/volume11/vinh10a/vinh10a.pdf) and their applicability is being written now and the reference will be specified soon...
 > Standard NMI is implemented considering overlapping and multi-resolution clustering only to demonstrate non-applicability of the standard NMI for such cases, where it yields unfair results.
 See [GenConvNMI](https://github.com/eXascaleInfolab/GenConvNMI) for the fair generalized NMI evaluation.

 Author (c)  Artem Lutov <artem@exascale.info>